 Sensitivity assessment.
-Removal of a large percentage of the characterizing species would alter the character of the biotope.
-The resistance to removal is 'Low' due to the easy accessibility of the biotopes location and the inability of these species to evade collection.
-The resilience is 'Low', giving an overall sensitivity score of 'High'.
+Removal of a large percentage of the dominant characterizing species would alter the character of the biotope.
+The resistance to incidental removal is assessed as 'Low' due to the easy accessibility of the biotopes location and the inability of the species to evade removal.
+Therefore, resilience is assessed as 'Low' and sensitivity is as 'High'.